aws-samples/aws-media-services-simple-vod-workflow/7-MediaConvertJobLambda/README.md

 1. On the Configuration tab of the VODLambdaConvert page, in the  **function code** panel:

     1. Select **Upload a file from Amazon S3** for the **Code entry type**
-    1. Enter the following for the URL: `https://rodeolabz-us-west-2.s3-us-west-2.amazonaws.com/vodconsole/lambda.zip`
+    1. Enter the following for the URL: `https://rodeolabz-us-west-2.s3-us-west-2.amazonaws.com/vodconsole/lambda.zip`.

+        Note that this zip file is simply the [convert.py script](convert.py) and the [job JSON](job.json) file provided in this repo that you could zip up yourself, if desired.

     1. Enter `convert.handler` for the **Handler** field.